cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 The ***[CCCBR](../glossary/#cccbr)*** have published guidance documents [6] covering church tower access, lighting in and around towers, fire safety and risk assessment, and lightning protection.
 Additional documents are in preparation.
-Guidance on maintenance is provided in the publication Manual of Belfry Maintenance (currently under revision), available from the [on-line CCCBR on-line Shop.](https://www.cccbr.org.uk/shop).
+Guidance on maintenance is provided in the publication Manual of Belfry Maintenance (currently under revision), available from the [on-line CCCBR Shop.](https://www.cccbr.org.uk/shop).

 [ART: excellence in ringing teaching, Association of Ringing Teachers.](https://www.ringingteachers.org) provide advice and assistance on teaching ringing.